TIFFANI M. WILLIAMS | FASHION & WARDROBE STYLIST

 As her career prospered as a stylist, Tiffani's visions were seen on celebrities such as Precious Lee, Bomani Jones, Gwen Bunn, Gary Vee, Howard Stern, Taraji P. Henson, Cam Newton, Derek Luke, Babyface, Jamie Hector, Ato Essandoh, Lion Babe and others.

-Her client roster also includes various brands and companies to include: Adidas, Nike, Hulu, HBO Max, ZenDesk, Mary Kay Cosmetics, Tuft & Needle, IMG Models, Todd Snyder, Brooklyn Circus, AMI COLÉ Cosmetics, Nude Barre, Simple Feast, Shea Moisture, Ghetto Gastro, Remy Martin, Amazon Fresh, Universal Music Group, Hennessy, Refinery29, Amazon, Hugo Boss, Lord & Taylor, Macy's, Pfizer, Perrier, Overland Arts...
+Clients: Adidas, Nike, Hulu, HBO Max, ZenDesk, Mary Kay Cosmetics, Pantene, Tuft & Needle, IMG Models, J.Press, Todd Snyder, Brooklyn Circus, AMI COLÉ Cosmetics, House of Aama, Nude Barre, Ephemeral Tattoo, Simple Feast, Shea Moisture, Ghetto Gastro, Remy Martin, Amazon, Amazon Fresh, Shake Shack, Universal Music Group, Hennessy, Refinery29, Hugo Boss, Lord & Taylor, Macy's, Pfizer, Perrier, Overland Artists...

-Production companies she's works with include: Bright Young Things, Caravan Club, Get It Productions, Off-Site Works, Superdoom, N.W.P Nicole Watson, Rida Chin, Very Rare Productions, Lola Productions, Penelope Studios, Eventure, Matador Productions, Danny Sanchez Productions, Cycle Media, 24/7 Laundry Service, 42 West PR...
+Producers and Creative Agencies: Lola Productions, Bryght Young Things, Caravan Club, Get It Productions, Equator Productions, Off-Site Works, Madwell, We Are Starfish, Superdoom, N.W.P Nicole Watson, Rida Chin, Josette Lata, Very Rare Productions, Penelope Studios, Champion Turf, Eventure, Matador Productions, Danny Sanchez Productions, Cycle Media, 24/7 Laundry Service, 42 West PR, Verity Hoskins Productions...

 "I love working in situations where the clothing is the hero.
 When working with models they are a blank slate.
 The clothing allows the story to take form." - Tiffani M. Williams